daniele-athome/hass-intellij-plugin/README.md

 **This is a work in progress and ~~will~~ may eat all your files.**

-* this is a plugin for working with Home Assistant configuration files with IntelliJ IDEs
+* this is a plugin for working with Home Assistant configuration files in IntelliJ IDEs
-* the code has not been thoroughly tested yet and there are currently near to zero automated tests
+* the code has not been thoroughly tested yet, and there are currently very few automated tests
-* the code still has leftovers from the template project
+* the code still contains leftovers from the template project
 * there are still some performance issues
 * I don't really know what I'm doing since this is my first IntelliJ plugin